Yahred/simple-python-cga/readme.md

 # Simple Compact genetic algorithm

 This is a simple compact genetic algorithm (SCGA) implementation in Python.
-It is based on the paper [A Simple Compact Genetic Algorithm for Multiobjective Optimization] (https://ieeexplore.ieee.org/document/1004388) by Kalyanmoy Deb and Debayan Deb.
+It is based on the paper [The compact genetic algorithm] (https://ieeexplore.ieee.org/document/797971) by Harik at. el.

 0 external libraries.